segmentio/segment-docs/src/segment-app/extensions/dbt.md

 1. In your Segment workspace, navigate to **Settings > Extensions**.
 2. Click **Manage dbt Cloud**.
-3. Add your dbt Cloud API key (this should be your dbt Personal Access Token ), and, optionally, a custom subdomain (by default, the subdomain is set to 'cloud'.
-Your custom subdomain can be found in the url, for example https://cloud.getdbt.com/).
-Click **Save**.
+3. Add your dbt Cloud API key or dbt Personal Access Token and an optional custom subdomain, then click **Save**.

+> info "Add a custom subdomain"
+> By default, dbt sets the subdomain to 'cloud'.
+To identify your custom subdomain, open your URL and copy the portion before `.getdbt.com`.
+For example, if your domain was `https://subdomain.getdbt.com/`, your subdomain would be `subdomain`.

 ### Model syncs